fwd/nano-js/README.md

 Monetize any DOM element on your website.

 > **This library is not for keeping secrets.
 It is to make it easier for users to support you.
-Anyone can bypass paywalls with some tinkering.**
+Anyone can bypass this kind of  paywall with some tinkering.**

 ```html
 <script>